Event-Horizon0901/478-Bio/README.md

 # 478-Bio
-## Have mercy on me I am horrible with this downloading and pushing stuff
+## I am horrible with this downloading and pushing stuff, my computer will likely throttle me when robots take the world